Custom Metal Stamping | A Comprehensive Guide

 Shearing

-Cutting force is applied perpendicular to the material, causing the material to yield and break.
+Shearing applies cutting force perpendicular to the material, causing it to yield and break.

 Trimming

-The trimming process achieves the specified profile of a stamped part by forming its perimeter or cutting away excess metal, with precision trimming designed to minimize scrap.
+The trimming process establishes the specified profile of a stamped part by forming its perimeter or cutting away excess metal, with precision trimming designed to minimize scrap.

 Custom Metal Stamping Production Methods

-The method chosen for metal stamping production takes into account the complexity of the part and how metal stamping can best form that part.
-For precision parts with tight tolerances, the method may include the use of in-die sensors to continually monitor part quality, along with other inspection methods.
-The method also takes into account secondary operations, such as plating, heat treating, welding, and cleaning or sterilization.
+The method chosen for metal stamping production considers the complexity of the part and how metal stamping can best form it.
+For precision parts with tight tolerances, in-die sensors may be used to continually monitor part quality, alongside other inspection methods.
+The method also considers secondary operations, such as plating, heat treating, welding, and cleaning or sterilization.

 Progressive Die Stamping

-Progressive metal stamping is a stamping process that advances a metal strip from station to station performing different operations on the same part in the die until the part is complete.
-Conical-shaped pilots are inserted into pre-pierced holes in the strip to ensure the precision of the alignment as the part advances to guarantee the accuracy of the finished product.
-Since the part is attached to a metal strip throughout its formation, the entire process and parts will be out of tolerance if the strip is off by even a tiny fraction of an inch.
+Progressive metal stamping is a process that advances a metal strip from station to station, performing different operations on the same part in the die until completion.
+Conical-shaped pilots are inserted into pre-pierced holes in the strip to ensure precision alignment as the part advances, guaranteeing the accuracy of the finished product.
+Since the part is attached to a metal strip throughout its formation, the entire process will be out of tolerance if the strip deviates even slightly.

-Progressive die stamping offers some advantages such as being a highly repeatable process and since the material is continuously fed into the stamping press, long production runs can be completed, producing more finished parts in less time resulting in lower cost per part.
+Progressive die stamping offers advantages such as being highly repeatable.
+Since the material continuously feeds into the stamping press, long production runs can be completed, resulting in more finished parts in less time, which lowers the cost per part.

 Transfer die stamping uses one press to operate multiple tools.
-The part is removed from its metal strip so that it can be freely transferred.
-A part, which can be turned or rotated, is shaped by each station until it is complete.
-Automation of the transfer process streamlines the operation into a single press.
+The part is removed from its metal strip to allow for free transfer.
+Each station shapes the part, which can be turned or rotated, until it is complete.
+Automating the transfer process streamlines the operation into a single press.

-Transfer dies can handle many part features in one press pass, such as holes, cut-outs or threading, which can eliminate costly secondary operations.
+Transfer dies can manage many part features in one press pass, such as holes, cutouts, or threading, eliminating costly secondary operations.

 Is Progressive Die Stamping or Transfer Die Stamping Best for Your Next Precision Metal Stamping Project?